What’s in my kit?

 I use a small plastic shoe drawer for transporting the bits and it fits in the bottom of the trolley, and sits on the table when I work to hold the lids and things I’m not using.

-2. Table cover and towels: I buy the large plastic tablecloths at the dollar store and my towels are bargain ones that I pick up when needed.
-I am currently using dark green.
-I cover the table (client supplied) with the tablecloth then lay down a green bath towel on top of the tablecloth.
+2. Table cover and towels: In this photo I was using dark green, I’ve now changed to a black fabric (polyester) table cloth and black towels.
+I cover the table (client supplied) with the tablecloth then lay down a towel on top.
 I set-up my palettes on the towel… handy to blot things, soak up drips and protect from spills.
 I have a couple of matching hand towels and a wash cloth as well.
 I cover my lap with one hand towel and the others are for blotting, wiping and emergencies.

-3. Signage: Depending on the size and type of event I have different displays.
+3. Signage: Depending on the size and type of event I have different displays, and have changed and adapted some of them over time.

-I have a light weight display board that I use for my “Fast Faces” display for high volume events.
+I made a light weight display board that I use for my “Fast Faces” display for high volume events.
 You can read about how I made this here.

 I have a binder with laminated sheets for small events and parties where the larger display and signs would be too much.